kyanderson0446/MSBA_HC/README.md

 With preprocessing and feature engineering, the discrepancy between internal validation performance and Kaggle submission scores was obvious.
 The internal AUC achieved during model development was an impressive 0.97.
 However, the Kaggle score, was considerably lower at 0.65.
 This suggests that the model may have overfit the training data or failed to generalize well to unseen data.

 ## Repository Contents
-    Notebooks: Contains Jupyter notebooks used for EDA, preprocessing, feature engineering, and model training.
+    Notebooks: Contains Jupyter notebooks used for EDA, modeling, plots, and feature engineering
-    Data: Includes the dataset(s) used in the project.
+    Data: Read-in data from url
-    Models: Optionally, this directory can contain saved models or scripts for model deployment.
+    Models: Random Forest and Gradient Boosting
-    Visualizations: Contains visualizations generated during the EDA process.
+    Visualizations: Commented out for performace, but heatmaps were used for correlation

 ## Technologies Used
     Python 3.11